egmg726/intro-to-proteomics/learners/setup.md

 Attendees are required to bring their own laptop computers.
 Please ensure you have installed:

 - [Chrome](https://www.google.com/chrome/) or [FireFox](https://www.mozilla.org/en-US/)
-- R (Download and install the latest version of R [here](https://cran.ms.unimelb.edu.au/) using the UniMelb mirror)
+- [R](https://cran.ms.unimelb.edu.au/) (Download and install the latest version of R using the UniMelb mirror)
 - [RStudio](https://posit.co/download/rstudio-desktop/#download)
 - R packages required for this workshop (see below)